import warnings

 def __repr__(self):

-"""String representation of the Spacecraft Class
+"""Returns the short string representation of the Spacecraft object."""

 return '<{}: {}>'.format(self.__class__.__name__, self.name)